Ludv1c0/auto_book_generator/readme.md

 4. **`cover.jpeg`**
    - The cover image for the book in JPEG format.

      Please note that some prompts that are sent to OpenAi may contain deprecated api calls, deprecated models, or a prompt that is not exactly suitable for the content you want to generate.
-Make sure to modify it accordingly.
+Make sure to modify it accordingly
 ---

 ### **Program Components**